 If you have to pay an extra amount, Social Security, not your Medicare plan, will send you a letter telling you what that extra amount will be.
 The extra amount will be withheld from your Social Security, Railroad Retirement Board, or Office of Personnel Management benefit check, no matter how you usually pay your plan premium, unless your monthly benefit isn't enough to cover the extra amount owed.
-If your benefit check isn't enough to cover the extra amount, you will get a bill from Medicare.
-You must pay the extra amount to the government.
+If your benefit check isn't enough to cover the extra amount owed to cover the extra amount owed to the government.
 It cannot be paid with your monthly plan premium.
 If you do not pay the extra amount, you will be disenrolled from the plan and lose prescription drug coverage.